Zzzhekii/maf/README.md

 A path is made up of multiple names (directories and file names) that are allowed to include alphanumeric characters (A-Z, a-z, and 0-9), spaces, blanks, mathematical symbols (+ - = | ~ ( ) < > { } \), punctuation marks (? , . ! ; : ' " / [ ]), and the following special characters: &, %, $, #, @, ^, *, and _.
 ### Note that the slash '/' character is treated as a path separater.
 It can be escaped by putting double slash ('//') instead.
 Each path **must** have a matching entry mapping in the EML.

-## Entry data list (EDL)
-EDL consists of entry data (raw bytes) right after another.
-Entry data is the contents of a file by it's matching entry path (in it's entry mapping).
-Entry data can be any sequence of bytes